petericebear/petericebear.github.io/content/_blog/2017-03-03-starting-laravel-echo.md

 </div>
 ```

-In your terminal run the command "gulp" to render and set the frontend code.
+Run the command "npm run dev" in your terminal.
+This will render and set the frontend code as a bundle.

 ## The issue explained in detail